tim-mccurrach/geometrySVG/README.md

 * `SVGCanvas.add_line(*points, **kwargs)` Adds a single line to the canvas.
 There must be exactly 2 points given, otherwise an error is raised.
 * `SVGCanvas.add_lines(*points, **kwargs)` Adds a series of lines that are joined end to end.
 E.g `add_lines("ABC")` is equivalent to `add_line("AB")` and `add_line("BC")`

 * `SVGCanvas.add_polyon(*points, name=None, **kwargs)` This adds a closed polygon from the points.
 At least 3 points must be given to define a polygon otherwise an error is raised.
 The name attribute is provided in order to later access the polygon.
-It can be accessed as a property, to access the polygon methods. e.g.:
+It can be accessed as a property, to access the polygon methods

+For example:

     canvas.add_polygon("ABCDE", name="pentagon")
     canvas.pentagon.add_angles()